skip to main content

 How do I find out if my child is old enough to attend Kindergarten?

 • The Kindergarten Readiness Act of 2010 changed the Kindergarten entry date from December 2 to September 1 so children begin at 5 years of age.
-The rollback will be implemented over a three-year period, rolling back one month per year beginning in 2012/13.

-September 1 - for the 2019/2020 school year
+September 1 - for the 2023/2024 school year

 Can my child attend Transitional Kindergarten?